Harshika2304/OBC-CHALLENGE/README.md

 1)Added #include <cstring> so that memset/memcpy in .cpp compile.

-2)Left PIDController* pid_controllers_[3] but made sure they are handled in constructor/destructor.

-3)No std::array / smart pointers →  kept the original structure written.
+2)No std::array / smart pointers →  kept the original structure written.

-4)Compatible with previous adcs_controller.cpp.
+3)Compatible with previous adcs_controller.cpp.

 ### THRD FILE-(microcontroller.cpp)
 1)Added a null check before calling adcs_controller_->computeControl(...) so we never dereference a null pointer.